pantheon-systems/documentation/source/content/local-dns-cache.md

 ## Best Practices
 1. Implement these scripts in your local development environment to catch issues early
-2. Use Option 2 for production deployments to minimize unnecessary cache flushes
+2. Use Option 2 to minimize unnecessary cache flushes
 3. Regularly update your local Git configurations to match Pantheon's latest recommendations

 ## Performance Considerations